CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/overview_dashboard.md

 * It also monitors for high disk usage and license violations.

 ### Globally Detected Malicious IPs
-* The Globally Detected Malicious IPs is a list of all IP addresses found by Cyences’ reports.
+* The Globally Detected Malicious IPs is a list of all IP addresses found by Cyences' reports.
 * It is important to review this list as you may discover some bad IP addresses coming in and out of your firewall.
 * Refer to the **Globally Detected Malicious IPs** section for more information.